TREASURIES-Prices firm as blue-chip stocks slip

 "Despite the weaker-than-expected headline, this report (showed) a significant recent acceleration in manufacturing output," said David Sloan, economist at IFR Economics, a Thomson Reuters unit.

-A higher-than-forecast February reading on the New York Fed manufacturing index elicited little market reaction.
+A higher-than-forecast reading on the February New York Fed manufacturing index elicited little reaction.

 * Successfully refinanced $1.0 billion through closing of a new term loan and restructuring of an existing credit facility